 a dreadful man!
 A Scotchman richer than Croesus, one McDruggy fresh from Canton with a million of opium in each pocket, denouncing corruption and bellowing free trade.

 Despite the opposition Bowring did not change his views and found further success as an MP and a businessman.
-Then, when financial struck a second time, he was lucky to be thrown a lifeline by the prime minister, Lord Palmeston, who offered him the post of British Consul in Canton and Superintendent of Trade in China.
-Although Bowring knew he would now receive a salary this did not immediately end his financial difficulties.
+Then, when financial trouble struck a second time, he was lucky to be thrown a lifeline by the prime minister, Lord Palmeston, who offered him the post of British Consul in Canton and Superintendent of Trade in China.
+Although Bowring knew he would now receive a salary this did not immediately end his pecuniary difficulties.
 Fortunately, Jardine Matheson soon stepped forward to offer assistance in the form of loans and short time afterwards his son, John Charles, was given employment with the firm.
 Within a couple of years Bowring, who became well regarded in his new post, was promoted to governor of Hong Kong.
 This, perhaps, pleased Jardine Matheson more than their Scottish rival Dent and Co.

 The close association between the most powerful British official in Hong Kong and the most influential British firm was bound to be viewed with suspicion by some, but both were in the forefront of expanding British trade with China.
 It was an initiative that, by 1855 and even taking the opium business into account, had proved something of a disappointment.
 Consequently, looking for further opportunities to help redress the balance of trade, which was still very much in China’s favour, Bowring authorised the Saracen to sail to Formosa.